mattress class

 Try out compositions

 Do you like the feel of a bed with coil springs, or do you prefer a fiber only mattress?
-How about a hybrid?
-Every mattress composition has a different feel and only you know what feels best to you.
-Be open to trying something new, and if you don’t like it better, stick with your tried-and-true!
+How about a hybrid (a mix of both)?
+Every mattress composition has a different surface feel and only you know what feels best to you when you try them out.
+Be open to trying something new, and if you don’t like it more, than stay with your tried-and-true!

 7